microbe-framework/microbe/README.md

 <h4>1.
 Short help:</h4>

 1.1.
-Unzip package in root directory of your website
+Unzip package in root directory of Your website
 1.2.
 Correct '.htaccess' and 'index.php'
 1.3.
 Edit routes in '/config/routes.json'
 1.4.
 Edit loaded php classes and stuff in '/application/loader.inc.php'